Pale stools are not normal and can be a sign of issues with your liver, gallbladder, or pancreas.

 Common surgeries used to treat sclerosing cholangitis include:

-- endoscopic balloon: inserting a balloon at the end of a long tube into the bile ducts to open any narrowing
+- endoscopic balloon, which involves inserting a balloon at the end of a long tube into the bile ducts to open any narrowing

-- biliary drainage catheter: placing a drain in the narrowing of the bile ducts
+- biliary drainage catheter, which involves placing a drain in the narrowing of the bile ducts

 - removal of the colon and rectum in severe cases

 You may have been born with structural defects in your biliary system that prevent the flow of bile.

 After a physical exam, your doctor may order several tests to determine if you have structural defects.
 These tests include blood tests, scans, and X-rays.